In this HostPapa Support article, we’ll show you how to troubleshoot common HTTP errors.

 - If your web application is configured to listen on a socket, ensure that the socket exists in the correct location and that it has the proper permissions

 503 Service Unavailable

-The 503 status code, or Service Unavailable error, means that the server is overloaded or under maintenance.
+The 503 status code, or Service Unavailable error, means the server is overloaded or under maintenance.
 This error implies that the service should become available at some point.
-If the server is not under maintenance, this can indicate that the server does not have enough CPU or memory resources to handle all of the incoming requests, or that the web server needs to be configured to allow more users, threads, or processes.
+If the server is not under maintenance, this can indicate that the server does not have enough CPU or memory resources to handle all incoming requests or that the web server needs to be configured to allow more users, threads, or processes.

 504 Gateway Timeout

 The 504 status code, or Gateway Timeout error, means that the server is a gateway or proxy server, and it is not receiving a response from the backend servers within the allowed time period.
 This typically occurs in the following situations:

 - The network connection between the servers is poor